Mikveh after abuse

 1 February, 2007

 I would like to know if I must starting counting my seven clean days on time or if I can push it off.
-While I was a niddah my husband beat me up (touching me) and left black and blue marks on my body – I am really embarrassed for anyone to see me this way and therefore don't want to go to the mikvah (I really don't feel like going anyway) but I want to know if this can be held against me.
+While I was a niddah my husband beat me up (touching me) and left black and blue marks on my body – I am really embarrassed for anyone to see me this way and therefore don’t want to go to the mikvah (I really don’t feel like going anyway).
 Also if I do have to go, can I push it off until the swelling goes down and the marks fade?

 Please do not hesitate to be in further contact with us.

 This response was updated on 24 November, 2020.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.

 The Nishmat Women's Health and Halacha Site is a public service of Nishmat, The Jeanie Schottenstein Center for Advanced Torah Study for Women.
 This project and others like it are made possible by contributions from people like you.
 If you have benefited from the service, and wish to enable us to help others, click here to donate.